avinash0161/avinash0161.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
+experience: true # list all the full-time companies
+internships: true # list all the internship companies
 social: true  # includes social icons at the bottom of the page
 ---